VAID: Indexing View Designs in Visual Analytics System: Related Work

-Visualization specifications are fundamental in visualization systems, indicating the visual mappings from data to visual channels and the visual layouts.
-Mackinlay~\cite{mackinlay1987automatic} formulated the visualization specification as a graphical presentation problem and adopted relation tuples to specify the data features and visual encodings.
+Grammars of graphics~\cite{wilkinson2012grammar} are fundamental in visualization systems, indicating the visual mappings from data to visual channels and layouts.
+Mackinlay~\cite{mackinlay1987automatic} formulated visualizations as a graphical presentation problem and adopted relation tuples to specify the data features and visual encodings.
 Heer et al.~\cite{heer2010declarative} proposed using declarative languages to describe and specify the visualizations, which is intuitive for the programmers.
 After that, Bostock et al.~\cite{bostock2011d3} delivered D3, a programming grammar to operate on the graphical elements of document object model pages.
 To further reduce the burden of visualization specification, Satyanarayan et al.~\cite{satyanarayan2016vega} proposed Vega-Lite, a JSON-based declarative programming language, by which users can render a visualization with even several lines of JSON text.
 After that, specifying visualization using JSON files becomes widely used, and similar languages are evolving, such as ECharts~\cite{li2018echarts}.
-In this paper, we refer to the syntax of Vega-Lite and extend their specifications to support various visualization designs in VA systems.
+In this paper, we refer to Vega-Lite and extend its style to support the indexing of view designs in VA systems.